MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ## Advanced

 The **Advanced** feature works across and is independent of all record types and is collapsed by default.
 Also, when enabling and disabling **Advanced** features you will not be able to view updates (even though it may appear there is activity occurring on the timeline component) until you save and publish your configuration updates and refresh the entity form.

 **Advanced** covers common settings that span across an activity, note, or post, which are the three (3) primary record types that appear in the timeline section.

 ### Quick entry record type and sort order default

 The following is a detailed overview of the **Advanced** configuration options starting with selecting your **quick entry record type**:

-1. Click on **Advanced** to expand this feature in the configuration view.
+- **1:**	Select **Advanced** to expand the feature in the configuration view.
-2. The **Quick entry record** type provides you with quick access to create either a **Note** or a **Post**.
+- **2:**	The **Quick entry record** type provides you with quick access to create either a **Note** or a **Post**.
 The default setting for this feature is set to **Notes**.
-3. When you select **Notes** it will display under the search bar in timeline.
+- **3:**	When you select **Notes** it will display under the search bar in timeline.
 Also, you will see a paperclip icon which allows you to attach files.
 You can only attach files to Notes.
-4. When you select **Posts** it will display under the search bar in timeline.
+- **4:**	When you select **Posts** it will display under the search bar in timeline.
-5. The **Sort order default** feature controls the order of how all data is sorted on the timeline.
-The default setting for this feature is set to Descending.
+- **5:**	The **Sort order default** feature controls the order of how all data is sorted on the timeline.
+The default setting for this feature is set to descending.

 ![Display options - Advanced - Quick entry record type and sort order default](media\timeline-quick-entry-record-type-and-sort-order-default-display-settings-advanced-1.png "Display options - Advanced - Quick entry record type and sort order default")

 ### Enable filter pane

 Using filters provides a quick option to sort and look for specific data quickly.

-6. The **filter pane** feature allows you to enable or disable filter functionality on timeline.
+- **6:**	The **filter pane** feature allows you to enable or disable filter functionality on timeline.
 It is enabled by default.
-7. Enable the **filter pane** by checking the box next to the feature.
+- **7:**	Enable the **filter pane** by checking the box next to the feature.
 This will enable the filter icon to display on the timeline.
-8. To disable the **filter pane**, uncheck the box next to the feature and the filter icon will no longer appear on the timeline.
+- **8:**	To disable the **filter pane**, uncheck the box next to the feature and the filter icon will no longer appear on the timeline.

 ![Display options - Advanced - Enable filter pane](media\timeline-enable-filter-pane-display-options-advanced-1.png "Display options - Advanced - Enable filter pane")